 In moments of struggle and equally in moments of sheer brilliance, I'm still that girl on the ledge who knows not to fuck with nature.
 Who comes prepared, resilient, surrendered to the present moment, and full of faith.
 Who is constantly making a choice to live magnificently.

 Antesa Jensen is the founder and visionary leading Adventure Awake.
 She recently left a 12 year career working in the investment banking industry to scale and expand both Adventure Awake and herself as a full time entrepreneur.
-Skilled in financial/money management, process and mindset disruption, talent recognition, communication & language, idea development, thought leadership, and coaching, she brings her vast and instinctive understanding of human behavior and relating, and her architectural mindset with a sharp attention to detail everywhere she goes.
+Skilled in financial/money management, process and mindset disruption, talent recognition, communication & language, thought leadership, and coaching, she brings her vast and instinctive understanding of human behavior and relating, and her architectural mindset with a sharp attention to detail everywhere she goes.

 Whether it's on the road with a backpack and small groups of clients seeking tailor-made transformational travel experiences, through one-on-one coaching and mentorship programs with individual clients, or on the front lines in corporate environments where she is best known for using her sight to swiftly dissect entropy - from financial and HR processes to corporate culture - she is committed to tapping into the underlying value available in all circumstances.